Spanish Steps in Rome (Italy)

 Climb to the trendy & spectacular stairs: the Spanish Steps

-The Spanish Steps are also identified as Scalinata di Trinità dei Monti.
-These date back to the year 1723 and were constructed by Francesco de Sanctis, who is a little known architect and were funded by French diplomat Étienne Gueffier’s bequeathed Stefano Gueffier.
+The Spanish Steps in Rome are also identified as Scalinata di Trinità dei Monti.
+With 135 steps, this attractions was constructed by Francesco de Sanctis, who is a little-known architect.
+The famous attraction was funded by French diplomat Étienne Gueffier bequeathed Stefano Gueffier.
 The design of these steps is quite unique and distinctive and has inspired a lot of poets, painters and artists.
 This place also attracted a number of travelers.
 This has now become to be recognized as a meeting place for a long time now.

-Spanish Steps were designed in a time when people still had an all-inclusive view of planning the city.
+Rome’s Spanish Steps dates back to the year 1723, when people still had an all-inclusive view of planning the city.
 These steps in Rome, make you climb the steep slope connecting the Piazza Trinità dei Monti and Piazza di Spagna.
 It is further dominated by the Trinità dei Monti church which is located at the top.
-The flight of 135 monumental steps is an important landmark in the history of Rome and has seen a number of changes such as initially it was in the wooded steps format and it has been restored a several number of times.
+The flight of 135 monumental steps is an important landmark in the history of Rome and has seen a number of changes such as initially it was in the wooded steps format and it has been restored several numbers of times.

-The Spanish Steps are located at the eastern most side of the old city center.
+The Spanish Steps are located on the easternmost side of the old city center.
 You can check out a number of designer shops in the base of the Spanish Steps.
 A number of portrait painters sit across the Steps.
 There are a number of places which can be explored at the Spanish Steps.

 John Keats museum is located at the right corner near the base.
 It is actually the house of Keats where he lived and then died.
 Now, a complete memorabilia of English Romance Generation can be found in the museum.